jyablonski/doqs/src/content/docs/guides/database_user_permissions.md

 ---
 title: Database User Permissions
 description: A guide in my new Starlight docs site.
-lastUpdated: 2025-03-19
+lastUpdated: 2025-06-13
 ---

-This document outlines how database user permissions are structured and managed in Postgres using Terraform.
+This page outlines how database user permissions are structured and managed in Postgres using Terraform.

 ## Setup